Moqume/Background-Manager-WP/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Fixed: Non-fatal error when adding image to Image Set, related to a missing URL field

 = 1.1.1 (June 14, 2012) =
 * Fixed: A bug managed its way past testing, causing background overrides to stop working.